-For this reason, often the darker the roast, the more bitter it is, while the lighter the roast, the more fruity acids you will taste – but more on that to come!
+For this reason, often the darker the roast, the more bitter it is, while the lighter the roast, the more acidic it will be – but more on that to come!

 Coffee and acids tasting.
 Credit: Ryo John Ito

-Naturally Acidic: Why Some Green Beans Are Livelier Than Others
+Naturally More Acidic: Why Some Green Beans Are Livelier Than Others

 As Mané says, if you want “to avoid acidity altogether,” you should “start with a coffee with a very low acid content.”

-No matter how you brew or roast them, some coffees will always have more organic acids than others.
+No matter how you brew or roast them, some coffees will always be more acidic than others.
 Factors such as the origin, variety, processing method, and climate have a huge influence on this.